 Police in the US state of Virginia have found the remains believed to be of a 17-year-old Muslim girl who was assaulted near a mosque before disappearing.

-The teenager, identified as Nabra Hussein, was walking with friends when they got into a dispute with a driver in Herndon, police said.
+The teenager, identified as Nabra Hassanen, was walking with friends when they got into a dispute with a driver in Herndon, police said.

 The man left the car and assaulted the girl, they said.
 She then disappeared.

 A 22-year-old suspect has been arrested and charged with murder.